 Holly Gressley is a designer based in Los Angeles.
 I currently work on the product design team at Netflix.
 Prior to Netflix, I worked in design leadership roles at Vox Media and Quora, and as a design consultant with companies like Adobe, Airbnb, Apple, Dwell, IDEO, and Intuit.
 Before moving to California in 2010, I ran a design studio in Brooklyn called Rumors and worked with publishers like NY Times, Wall Street Journal, Conde Nast, and others.
-In my spare time, I enjoy learning about urbanism, architecture, and art, and hiking with my dog Izzy.
+In my spare time, I enjoy learning about urbanism, architecture, and art, ceramics, and hiking with my dog Izzy.

 At Vox, I’ve been managing a distributed team of designers responsible for the evolution of Chorus, Vox Media’s proprietary web-based content management system.
 Chorus powers storytelling across our eight brands and 325+ websites each day.
 Our team is focused on the creation experience.
 Together, we migrated and redesigned the experience of tons of new storytelling and collaboration features onto a new story editor.
 Our team also redesigned the editorial team dashboard, improved search and publishing capabilities based on user feedback, and built a new storytelling format called packaged content in collaboration with the Audience Experience team.